KittenBot/learn-kittenbot/docs/sugar/Sugar Cube - Vibration Module.md

 ## Effect

-Press the A button to turn on the vibration module`<br />`Press the B button to turn off the vibration module
+Press the A button to turn on the vibration module Press the B button to turn off the vibration module

 ## Use Kittenblock